 There is an old saying, “marry in haste, repent at leisure”.
-Fortunately, this risk will become less likely from March 2 2015, when the provisions of Part IV of the Immigration Act 2014 will come into force.
+Immigration lawyers note that, fortunately, this risk will become less likely from March 2 2015, when the provisions of Part IV of the Immigration Act 2014 will come into force.

 If one or both of the partners to the proposed marriage is not a British or EU Citizen, the period for giving Notice of Marriage will extend from 15 to 28 days, and people will have to wait longer to get married.